 Data is submitted throughout the development process, from commencement of building work through to the issue of the final occupation certificate.
 It includes details of the development, parties involved, critical stage inspections, certificates and notices.
 Download a summary of the required data fields.

-Councils and certifiers can choose from three reporting options:
+Councils and certifiers can choose from three data reporting options:

 - API (application programming interface)